TPG Pace Tech Opportunities (NYSE:PACE) Sees Large Volume Increase

-TPG Pace Tech Opportunities Corp.
-(NYSE:PACE) saw strong trading volume on Wednesday .
-59,405 shares changed hands during mid-day trading, a decline of 89% from the previous session’s volume of 538,437 shares.The stock last traded at $9.90 and had previously closed at $9.94.
+Shares of TPG Pace Tech Opportunities Corp.
+(NYSE:PACE) saw unusually-high trading volume on Tuesday .
+Approximately 34,215 shares traded hands during trading, a decline of 89% from the previous session’s volume of 301,852 shares.The stock last traded at $9.96 and had previously closed at $9.95.

-Separately, Northland Securities assumed coverage on TPG Pace Tech Opportunities in a research note on Wednesday, May 26th.
-They issued an “outperform” rating and a $15.00 price target on the stock.
+Separately, Northland Securities initiated coverage on shares of TPG Pace Tech Opportunities in a report on Wednesday, May 26th.
+They set an “outperform” rating and a $15.00 price objective for the company.

 TPG Pace Tech Opportunities Corp. does not have significant operations.
 It intends to effect a merger, share exchange, asset acquisition, share purchase, reorganization, or similar business combination with one or more businesses.
 The company was formerly known as TPG Pace III Holdings Corp. and changed its name to TPG Pace Tech Opportunities Corp.